jimhigson/oboe.js-website/content/api.md

  * Invalid JSON from the server
  * Error thrown by an event listener

-An object is given to the listener with four fields:
+The fail callback receives an object with four fields:

 | Field        | Meaning
 |--------------|---------------------------------------------------------